-Immunotherapy is a specific approach to treating cancer that has shown promise in adult patients for the treatment of melanoma, malignant brain tumors, and other cancers.
+Objective: Immunotherapy is a specific approach to treating cancer that has shown promise in adult patients for the treatment of melanoma, malignant brain tumors, and other cancers.
 The study investigators will use the experience they have gained from these studies to try to improve the outcome for children affected by a recurrent brain tumor.

 Description: This study will have two phases: During Phase I, approximately 9 patients will be treated with increasing doses of tumor-specific immune cells to determine the safety of this treatment.
 Phase I patients will also receive dendritic cell vaccines to help boost the function of these immune cells and maintain their growth.
 During Phase II, approximately 35 patients will be treated with tumor-specific immune cells and dendritic cell vaccines to see what impact they have on the tumor.